manlius/muxViz/index.md

 ## Citation

-If you use muxViz (or any part of muxViz, or images available in the gallery) for your multilayer analysis and visualization, you should cite the paper
+If you use `muxViz` (or any part of `muxViz`, or images available in the gallery) for your multilayer analysis and visualization, you should cite the paper:

 Manlio De Domenico, Mason A. Porter, Alex Arenas, Multilayer Analysis and Visualization of Networks, published in [Journal of Complex Networks 3, 159-176 (2015)](http://comnet.oxfordjournals.org/content/3/2/159) (Open Access)

+Manlio De Domenico, Multilayer Networks: Analysis and Visualization.
+Introduction to muxViz with R. To be published by Springer-Verlag (2021)

 Please, note that muxViz is based on some algorithms developed in other studies.
 You should cite the original paper(s) every time that you use